frobino/EclipseTrainingSlides/tracecompass/slides.md

 - **Signals** can be used to react to different things.
 - **ITmfTrace** is a central object that validates if files are of this trace type, provides trace attributes, seeks to locations and retrieves events.
-- **Event Requests** are a mean to obtain a series of event asynchronously.
+- **Event Requests** are a mean to obtain a series of events asynchronously.
 - **Events** have a name, a time stamp and content (fields).
 Fields can have sub-fields.
 - In the exercises:
 	- We have used **signals**